dataasciences/dataasciences.github.io/_posts/2024-04-20-Zero-to-one.md

 In "Zero to One," Peter Thiel offers more than just a roadmap for entrepreneurial success; he presents a manifesto for challenging the status quo.
 By advocating for vertical progress, embracing the power of monopolies, and championing a singular focus, Thiel provides invaluable insights for aspiring entrepreneurs and established leaders alike.

-Zero to One will challenge you to think for yourself on topics such as technology versus globalization, business monopolies versus competitive markets, and the mindset you really need to make a difference in the world.
+Zero to One will challenge you to think for yourself on topics such as technology versus globalization, business monopolies versus competitive markets, and the mindset you need to make a difference in the world.
 Even if your set of goals does not include founding a company or creating a new product, Zero to One can help you think about your life and aspirations in a new way.